huacnlee/redis-search/README.markdown

 create file in: config/initializers/redis_search.rb

+    require "redis"
+    require "redis-namespace"
     require "redis-search"
     # don't forget change namespace
     redis = Redis.new(:host => "127.0.0.1",:port => "6379")
+    # We suggest you use a special db in Redis, when you need to clear all data, you can use flushdb command to clear them.
+		redis.select(3)
+    # Give a special namespace as prefix for Redis key, when your have more than one project used redis-search, this config will make them work fine.
     redis = Redis::Namespace.new("your_app_name:redis_search", :redis => redis)
     Redis::Search.configure do |config|
       config.redis = redis